The 140 year-old Charleston Animal Society was the first animal protection organization in South Carolina - and one of the first in the nation!

 We have thousands of registered volunteers - some of whom (a few hundred) volunteer on a regular basis, and some who volunteer periodically for special events or projects.
 Many of our volunteers are engaged in helping the dogs and cats in our care to find homes (such as through socialization/feeding/walking, in temporary fostering, helping in our spay and neuter clinic, and with off-site events and fundraisers.

-How do you use VolunteerSpot to coordinate your parent volunteers?
+Explain how you use VolunteerSpot to coordinate these volunteers.

-What’s one piece of advice you have for parent volunteers out there?
+What’s one piece of advice you have for volunteers or their leaders out there?

 Why did you decide to use VolunteerSpot?

-We salute Joel and all the other volunteer leaders out there making a difference.
+We salute Steve and all the other volunteers out there making a difference for our furry friends.
 If you're using VolunteerSpot, write and tell us about what you're doing and give us a chance to shine our Volunteer Spotlight on you!!
 Just email us at [email protected].